SkyTemple/skytemple/BUILDING_WINDOWS.md

 pip install --force-reinstall (Resolve-Path C:\gtk-build\build\x64\release\pycairo\dist\pycairo*.whl)
 ```

+The SDL2 library is also required for the built-in emulator.
+Download it from https://skytemple.org/build_deps/SDL2.dll and place it on `<some-directory-for-skytemple-dev>/.venv/Lib/site-packages`.
+If you did not create a virtual environment, place it somewhere that is included in your system's PATH so Windows can find it when needed.

 You can now clone any SkyTemple repo and install it in editable mode.
 Some are:

    - https://github.com/SkyTemple/tilequant.git